armin-fx/BandedScad/readme.md

-ScadTools
+BandedScad
 =========

-ScadTools is a OpenScad library.
+BandedScad is a OpenScad library.
 It contains functions and modules to make OpenScad easier to use.

 ### Contents